 In June 2011, the FASB issued ASU 2011-05, Presentation of Comprehensive Income ("ASU 2011-05"), which requires that comprehensive income and the related components of net income and other comprehensive income be presented either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 ASU 2011-05 also requires reclassification adjustments from other comprehensive income to net income be presented on the face of the financial statements.
-However, in December 2011, the FASB issued ASU 2011-12, Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in ASU 2011-05 to defer the requirement to present reclassification adjustments from other comprehensive income on the face of the financial statements in effect before ASU 2011-05.
-The adoption of these standards effective January 1, 2012 resulted only in changes to the presentation of the Company's financial statements, with net income (loss) reported in a single, continuous statement, and did not have an impact on the Company's financial position, results of operations or cash flows.
+However, in December 2011, the FASB issued ASU 2011-12, Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in ASU 2011-05 to defer the requirement to present reclassification adjustments from other comprehensive income on the face of the financial statements and allow entities to continue to report reclassifications out of accumulated other comprehensive income consistent with the requirements in effect before ASU 2011-05.
+The adoption of these standards effective January 1, 2012 resulted only in changes to the presentation of the Company's financial statements, with net income (loss) and other comprehensive income (loss) reported in a single, continuous statement, and did not have an impact on the Company's financial position, results of operations or cash flows.